National World War I Museum and Memorial: Renovations

 In 2016, it was announced that Wylie Gallery would be constructed within unused space on the east side of the museum building.
 It was part of a $6.4 million upgrade made possible by a fundraising campaign coinciding with the tenth anniversary of the museum's 2006 reopening.
 The gallery was opened in 2018 and houses traveling exhibits from around the world.

-Current designation
+Current designation and recent history

 On December 19, 2014, President Barack Obama signed legislation recognizing it as "a 'World War I Museum and Memorial'", which resulted in the redesignation of the entire site as the National World War I Museum and Memorial.

+In the 2010s and 2020s, the parades celebrating the championships of the Kansas City Royals and Kansas City Chiefs ended with rallies held on the lawn between Union Station and the National World War I Museum and Memorial.

+The Kansas City FIFA Fan Festival for the 2026 FIFA World Cup was held at the site.

 Design

 The national design competition was managed by Thomas R. Kimball, a former president of the American Institute of Architects (AIA).
 After discord within the organization locally, the design contract was finally awarded to New York architect Harold Van Buren Magonigle.
 A disagreement between the Kansas City Chapter of AIA members and Kimball over the rules caused almost half of the local members to resign in April 1922.
 They immediately formed the Architectural League of Kansas City, which was merged into the AIA in the early 1930s.
 Unlike the AIA at the time, the Architectural League of Kansas City provided membership to less experienced architects and drafters and provided social and educational opportunities.
 Regardless of the controversy, many local architects submitted entries, including those who resigned from the AIA.
 The jury unanimously awarded the contract to Magonigle.